 How will the trans-Tasman travel bubble work?

-Once the trans-Tasman bubble has opened, it will enable passengers from Australia and New Zealand to travel freely between the countries without needing to quarantine.
-It is possible that there will be some caveats included, such as the requirement to quarantine if you recently visited a hotspot, as determined by state or federal government.
+Once the trans-Tasman bubble has opened, it will enable passengers from Australia and New Zealand to travel freely between the countries without needing to quarantine (if booking on a “green zone flight”).
+There will be some caveats included, such as the requirement to quarantine if you recently visited a hotspot, as determined by state or federal government.

-Can I travel between Australia and New Zealand now?
+Can I travel from New Zealand to Australia now?

 Currently, anyone flying from Australia to New Zealand is required to carry documents to show they have secured one of the limited spots at an approved facility to undergo the managed isolation program.